viveksolanki216/Learning-MLE/Version_Control_System/README.git.md

 **Commiting best practices:**
 - Commit often. i.e. different commits for different features. i.e. bug fix, feature addition, typo.

+#### Git Log:
+- `git log` to see the history of commits.
+- `git log --oneline` to see the history of commits in one line.
+- `git log --oneline --graph` to see the history of commits in one line with graph.

-**Do we need to add the changes to the staging area everytime before commit?**
+#### Do we need to add the changes to the staging area everytime before commit?**
 - No, we can directly commit the changes to the repository using `git commit -am "message"`.
 This will add all the changes to the staging area and commit them to the repository.
 - But this is not recommended as we can't review the changes before committing them to the repository.

+#### Push the local repository to remote repository on Github:
+- First generate a ssh key pair or use the existing one.
+- start the ssh-agent using `eval "$(ssh-agent -s)"`
+- Copy the public key using `pbcopy < ~/.ssh/id_rsa.pub` and paste it in the github settings.
+- `ssh -T git@github.com` to test the connection.
+- Create a repository on Github.
+- `git remote add origin git@github.com:viveksolanki216/REPONAME.git`
+- `git branch -M main`
+- `git push -u origin main`